PolyhedraZK/VisualAsset/README.md

 ## Directory Structure
 - **Font**: Includes font packs for all Polyhedra projects.
-- **Icon**:  Includes all icon resources for the Polyhedra project.
-Default icons, metal icons, basic icons, social media icons etc. (PNG, SVG, JPG)
+- **Icon**:  all icon resources for the Polyhedra project, Distinguish by icon type.
+Default icons, metal icons, basic icons, social media icons etc. (PNG, SVG, JPG, GIF)
-- **Image**: Includes all Image resources for the Polyhedra project.
-Backers, Partners, Research, Events, and more.
+- **Image**: Includes all Image resources for the Polyhedra project, Distinguished by project module or path.
+Backers, Partners, Research, Events, Developer, Expander, Telegram-Bot and more.
 (PNG, JPG)
 - **Logo**: Includes all Polyhedra Logo resources for all projects.
 EXPchain, Expander, Polyhedra, Proof Cloud, etc. (SVG, MP4)
 - **NFT**: Includes all polyhedra releases of NFT image or video resources.
 (MP4)
 - **SEO**: Includes SEO mapping for all polyhedra projects.
 (JPG)